1. Why ballroom dancing?

 2. I just want to learn the basics, how long will it take?

 Every dance has a set of basics regardless of the style.
 With consistency, it takes 12 weeks to see a transformation.
-In order to maintain and continuously grow, dance should be done on a regular basis.
-I recommend taking at least two private lessons a week plus practicing on your own to ensure growth.
+In order to maintain and continuously grow, lessons should be done on a regular basis.
+Two private lessons a week is a general recommendation.

 3. Do I need a partner?

 No, you do not need a partner.
-One of the most important things in dance is learning how to move and connect with your own body regardless of gender.
-It is important for everyone to be responsible for their own connection to create quality movement.
+It is important for every individual to learn how to move and connect with your mind and body for quality movement.

 4. I want to learn one specific dance style.

-You want to make sure you don't limit yourself to just one style of dance.
+Make sure you don't limit yourself to just one style of dance.
 For example, if you want to learn Country 2-Step, it would be just as important to know how to Waltz and East Coast Swing.
-The reason being is different dances offer different things that can be beneficial in Country 2-Step.
-There could be a country song with an East Coast Swing or Waltz beat just as easily as there could be a Country 2-Step Tempo.
+Different dances offer similar moves that could be beneficial to another.
+A country song with an East Coast Swing or Waltz beat just as easily as there could be a Country 2-Step Tempo.
 I can help you differentiate the two.

 5. Men say they can't dance and have no rhythm, is this true?

 What men fear is the presentation of dance and these are just a few of the excuses.
 Many men are afraid that they will look silly but what's important is to learn how to present your energy.
-Previously, male clients who come in with zero dance experience tend to find and view partner dancing as an exciting challenge.
+Previously, male clients who come in with zero dance experience tend to find and view ballroom dancing as an exciting challenge.
 Knowing how to present yourself and leading go hand in hand.

 6. Should I take private or group lessons?